 There is a 16-week student teaching requirement for those who are not Option 6 students.
 Option 6 students have to complete the graduate practicum/seminar course, in which they apply instructional knowledge in a field-based setting and receive cognitive coaching from colleagues.

-Our online MAT degree is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Campbellsville University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Our online MAT degree is also accredited by NCATE, the National Council for the Accreditation of Educator Preparation (CAEP) and are approved by the Education Professional Standards Board of Kentucky (EPSB) for teacher education and certification.
 The fully online program offers the flexibility and convenience of completing coursework when it best fits your schedule.
 In addition, the program’s faculty members have real-world experience in the field of early childhood education.

 The online childhood education degree consists of 36 credit hours, 39 credit hours if Option 6.
 Those taking the Option 6 program must complete a graduate practicum/seminar, while those on the traditional degree program will complete student teaching.
 The program takes approximately two years to complete.